praveen5566/react-chat-app/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:debug`

+Before running this, place debugger; statements in any test and run.<br />
+This will start running your Jest tests, but pause before executing to allow a debugger to attach to the process.
+Open the following in Chrome `about:inspect`

 ### `npm run build`